tusharAkhade/day4-Snake-Ladder-Problem/README.md

 # day4-Snake-Ladder-Problem
-## Use Case 5
+## Use Case 6
-    Ensure player gets to exact position 100.
-    In case the player go above 100, the player stays in the same position till player gets exact number that adds to 100.
+    Reporting the number of times the dice was played to win the game and also the position after every die role.